negative11/negative11-chocolate/README.md

 Welcome to the negative(-11) PHP MVC Framework.
 You are using version 2 (Chocolate).

-## Support
+## Deprecation & Support

+This project is superseded by [php-microframework](https://github.com/johnsquibb/php-microframework) .

-This project is currently unmaintained other than for security purposes.
+This project is no longer maintained except for security purposes.
 If you have discovered a security issue, please submit an issue or pull request.
-The repository is preserved here for documentation purposes.
+This repository will remain here for documentation purposes.

 ## Features